 In 2020, five researchers wrote an evidence-based report with actionable policy recommendations on how to improve the support given to care leavers during their transition to independent adulthood, focusing on the shift from education to employment.

 The report tackles issues such as housing and homelessness, finances and employment, and mental health, emphasising steps that CCC can take to improve the lives of young people leaving care.
-It will be published in November.
+It was published in May 2022 and is available on the CCC website here.